 | Low-Code Tooling | Streamlit: Python-to-UI for data apps. | Lakehouse Apps: Emerging framework for data apps. |

-| Business User AI | Cortex Analyst: High accuracy text-to-SQL agent. | Genie: AI/BI assistant for complex data questions. |
+| Business User AI | Cortex Analyst: Text-to-SQL and natural language BI for governed data. | Genie: AI/BI assistant with explainable SQL and scenario analysis. |

+Snowflake and Databricks were built with very different assumptions about who data platforms are for and how they should scale.
 Those early design choices still shape their architectures, product decisions, and AI strategies today, defining not only what each platform does well, but also the trade-offs organizations continue to navigate.

 Snowflake was founded in 2012 by Benoît Dageville, Thierry Cruanes, and Marcin Żukowski.
-With Dageville and Cruanes coming from Oracle and its core insight emerged from frustration with rigid architectures that struggled to scale and, in particular, failed to handle concurrency.
+With Dageville and Cruanes coming from Oracle, its core insight emerged from frustration with rigid architectures that struggled to scale and, in particular, failed to handle concurrency.
+As the founders put it, “Our mission was to build an enterprise-ready data warehousing solution for the cloud,” a vision formalized in the Snowflake Elastic Data Warehouse paper.

 That early focus on reliability, performance isolation, and ease of use continues to shape Snowflake’s platform decisions today – especially as it expands toward AI-driven workloads.